-Annual calibration of the Partisol samplers and continuous NO2 unit monitoring will be performed by qualified experts to ensure results are in compliance with good practices.
+To ensure results are in compliance with good practices, Partisol samplers and the specific unit for continuous NO_2 monitoring (to be installed in 2020) will follow the maintenance recommendations from the manufacturer.
 Regular maintenance and care of the air samplers will allow, among other, flow values and temperature compensation to be constant with time.